Tejas4322/s3-to-rds-using-terraform/README.md

 ### 1 .
 Install terraform on jenkins-server

-- For installation of terraform you can checkout the setup file.
+- For installation of terraform, you can checkout the setup file.

 ### 2 .
 Update the terraform file
 - Put your variable in the variables.tf file .